toddgeist/FM-Parameters/README.markdown

 ### #AssignWhiteList ( parameters ; nameWhiteList )

-The #AssignWhiteList function parses an FSON dictionary into local script variables, but only assigns variables defined by the nameWhiteList argument, which contains a return-delimited list of names to assign.
+The #AssignWhiteList function parses a Let format dictionary into local script variables, but only assigns variables defined by the nameWhiteList argument, which contains a return-delimited list of names to assign.

 	#AssignWhiteList (
 		# ( "name" ; "value" )